nanochess/Toledo-Atomchess/readme.txt

 Thanks to HellMood for suggesting the translation of Toledo Atomchess to nasm syntax and some optimization suggestions.

-Also thanks to qkumba for suggestions and the SAHF/LAHF optimization in core board search.
+Also thanks to Peter Ferrie (qkumba) for suggestions.

 Enjoy it!